 Our ongoing work is to provide the public with an understanding of local water issues.
 We look at the impact that water ownership, as well as water projects and policies have on our community.
 We present our research through public forums, social media and the press.

-According to Food & Water Watch, the Monterey Peninsula now has the most expensive water in the country.
-Our water has been privately owned for over 100 years.
-California American Water has been the owner since 1966.
-We are the poster child for the negative consequences of the privatization of public water supplies.
+The Monterey Peninsula has the most expensive water in the country, according to Food & Water Watch.
+Our water is three times the average cost of publicly owned water in California.
+The Peninsula is the poster child for the negative consequences of the privatization of public water supplies.

-Public Water Now wants a sustainable water supply and a rate structure that is fair and affordable for all water users on the Peninsula.
+Our goal is the public ownership of our water supply and distribution system.
+Public Water Now wants a sustainable water supply that is more affordable for all water users on the Peninsula.

 1. Public ownership of the water supply and distribution system on the Monterey Peninsula

-4. Advocate to public officials on water-related issues that impact Cal Am ratepayers
+5. Advocate to public officials on water-related issues that impact Cal Am ratepayers